U.S. Route 20 in New York: NY 5 concurrency and Finger Lakes

 The 67 mi concurrency that begins here is the longest in the state, and it carries the two routes across the northern Finger Lakes region, a section of the plateau where glaciers carved deep valleys only to fill them with their meltwater.
 The land around the road is gently hilly, often wide open and heavily farmed, on the outermost fringes of the Rochester area.
 NY 39 is the first highway that intersects the concurrency, ending its loop just west of the traffic circle at Avon's center.
 About 2 mi east of Avon, NY 5 and US 20 intersect NY 15, followed shortly by I-390, a north–south highway connecting US 20 and NY 5 to Rochester in the north and Corning in the south.
 In the village of Lima 5 mi ahead, NY 5 and US 20 meet NY 15A, the eastern alternate route of NY 15.
 Just east of the village, the road crosses Honeoye Creek and enters Ontario County.

 Across the county line, US 20 and NY 5 pass through the town and hamlet of West Bloomfield, where NY 65 comes to an end from the left.
 Next, in neighboring East Bloomfield, NY 444 leaves to the north for Victor and NY 64 joins the concurrency.
 NY 64 leaves 3 mi later at the eastern end of US 20A in South Bloomfield.
 The highway continues through the open, rolling lake country to a junction with West Avenue west of the city of Canandaigua.
 At this point, NY 5 and US 20 turn southward to follow a bypass around the western and southern edge of the city.
 At Bristol Road, the first highway that the bypass crosses, NY 21 joins US 20 and NY 5 and follows both routes to Canandaigua, where a hill west of downtown offers a view to Canandaigua Lake, the first of the lakes it passes in this region.

 In downtown Canandaigua, NY 21 leaves to join NY 332, a prime route from Canandaigua and the lake region to the eastern suburbs of Rochester via I-490.
 Past NY 332, the highway runs past the lowlands abutting the lakes to a junction with NY 364, which heads south down the east side of the lake.
 Now named Eastern Boulevard, the routes continue past Finger Lakes Community College to the next southbound highway, NY 247.
-Roughly 10 mi of open road climb the gentle rise dividing Canandaigua Lake and Seneca Lake, the latter of which is the largest of the Finger Lakes.
+Roughly 10 mi of open road climb the gentle rise dividing Canandaigua and Seneca lakes, the latter of which is the largest of the Finger Lakes.
 This ascent is subsequently met by a descent as the highway heads toward Geneva.